To schedule the Accuplacer Placement Test please click www.jscc.edu/accuplacer

 In order to Placement test, your online college admission or readmission application for the term has to be processed and your need for testing verified.
 Feel free to check on the status of your application by contacting the Admissions Office at 425-8844.

 - Review test dates provided below.
-Check with the Lexington, Savannah, and Humboldt Centers for their testing dates and times.
+Check with the Lexington or Savannah Centers for their testing dates and times.

 - Schedule your appointment at least 24 hours in advance.
 You will need your J-number and phone number.
 NOTE: The 24 hours does not include the weekend.